Pipelines glossary

 Action

-An action is part of a workflow and provides a user defined operation that is triggered automatically when a workflow monitor enters the alarm or recover event state for a test.
-Actions can be for operations that happen within the Test Engine system (that is, changing a test's state or label), or externally to Test Engine (for example, sending a Slack notification about the test).
+An action is part of a workflow and provides a user-defined operation that is triggered automatically when a workflow monitor enters the alarm or recover event state for a test.
+Actions can apply to the test itself (for example, changing its state or label), or to an external system (for example, sending a Slack notification about the test).

 Learn more about actions in Alarm and recover actions.